-- Our IPO proceeds were \$193.0 million after deducting estimated accounting, legal and other expenses of \$5.9 million.
+- During 2009, we repaid \$5.0 million of long-term borrowings. - In the fourth quarter of 2008, we purchased 795,000 shares of our common stock for approximately \$5.7 million.
+We did not purchase any shares in 2009. - Our IPO proceeds in May 2008 were \$193.0 million after deducting estimated accounting, legal and other expenses of \$5.9 million.
 We used these proceeds to: (i) repay approximately \$105.4 million of indebtedness outstanding under our credit facility, (ii) pay dividends to existing preferred stockholders of record immediately prior to the consummation of the IPO in the amount of \$38.5 million, (iii) pay \$11.8 million to the selling stockholders in the IPO as reimbursement for the underwriting discount incurred on the shares sold by them, and (iv) pay special bonuses of approximately \$27.8 million to certain of our executives under previously adopted executive compensation plans.
-The remainder of the net proceeds was applied to working capital. - We paid approximately \$3.3 million in deferred loan costs related to our new credit facility entered into May 13, 2008. - In the fourth quarter of 2008, we purchased 795,000 shares of our common stock for approximately \$5.7 million.
-At December 31, 2008, the remaining stock repurchase authorization provided by our Board of Directors is \$10.0 million which is the annual limit of common stock repurchases that we can make pursuant to our Credit Agreement. - On January 3, 2007, we amended the credit facility to increase borrowings under the Term B loan by \$55.0 million.
-Approximately \$28.5 million of the proceeds were subsequently used to fund the acquisition of LSC, \$24.5 million of the proceeds were used to pay down our revolver debt, and the remaining proceeds were used for other general corporate purposes. - In November 2007, \$10.0 million cash received from settlements with our asbestos insurers was used to pay down the revolver.
+The remainder of the net proceeds was applied to working capital. - We paid approximately \$3.3 million in deferred loan costs related to our new credit facility entered into May 13, 2008. - In November 2007, \$10.0 million cash received from settlements with our asbestos insurers was used to pay down the revolver.
 In addition, the Term C was paid down by €7.0 million. - During 2007, we paid deferred stock issuance costs of \$1.2 million for costs incurred related to our IPO in May 2008.